Perovskite radiation detectors

 - Standard student stipend at UKRI rates for 3 years

-- Full tuition fees (UK and International)
+- Full tuition fees (UK nationals only)

 - £1,000 per annum research training support.

 New technologies for digital X-ray sensors are currently revolutionising many aspects of public health and security, from medical imaging systems to the latest “3D” X-ray scanning technology used in airports.
 In this research project you will develop perovskite-based radiation detectors for use in X-ray and gamma imaging detectors for security applications.
 The security market uses imaging detectors for portal scanners, eg to interrogate persons or vehicles in the search for illicit nuclear materials.
 Perovskite scintillators are high-Z materials which unique radioluminescence properties, which offer energy discrimination and improved sensitivity for X-ray and gamma rays compared to traditional plastic scintillators.

 The team at Surrey has recently demonstrated the performance of new perovskite scintillator materials which have excellent properties for use as radiation scintillators, combining a high radioluminescence light yield, high material density, good optical transparency due to a high Stoke’s shift, and a fast response time.
 In this project you will develop prototype perovskite scintillator imaging detectors fabricated from perovskite materials synthesised in the group.
 The research will characterise the fundamental optical properties of these new materials and demonstrate their performance in prototype X-ray and gamma-ray imaging detectors.